-The City's management of its long-term debt is designed to leverage the longer-term expected useful life against the fiscal reality of each year's budget.
+The City's management of its long-term debt is designed to leverage the longer term expected useful life against the fiscal reality of each year's budget.
 In order to maintain its debt burden in line with available resources, the City adheres to certain fundamental policies with respect to the incurrence of debt: Hartford maintains its total debt service requirement within 10% of its total operating expenditures.
 The general rule of prudent financial management is that long-term debt services should be between 5% and 15% of the total operating budget.
 Hartford's policy of holding debt service to no more than 10% is consistent with that guideline.

 FY2017 debt service was \$32,017,824 and is approximately 5.73 cents of each dollar of expenditures in the governmental funds.
-The budgeted debt service expenditure (including stadium debt) for FY2018 is \$44,149,106 and is approximately 7.2 cents of each dollar of expenditures.
+The budgeted debt service expenditure for FY2018 is \$44,149,106 and is approximately 7.2 cents of each dollar of expenditures.

-As of April 2018, the City has approximately \$755 million in aggregate outstanding debt service (principal and interest) for general obligation bonds, excluding Hartford Stadium Authority Revenue Bonds.
-As authorized in PA 17-2, the State assumes the responsibility for paying the City's annual debt service payments for all general obligation debt.
-As part of the City's municipal recovery plan, all debt service associated with new debt issuance has been eliminated for FY2019-FY2023 as the City will embark upon a pay-go capital expenditure model.
-It is assumed that the City will manage its CIP to meet basic City infrastructure on a pay-go basis for FY2019-FY2023.
+As of April 2018, the City has approximately \$755 million in aggregate outstanding debt service (principal and interest) for General Obligations Bonds, excluding Hartford Stadium Authority Revenue Bonds.
+As authorized in PA 17-2, the State assumes the responsibility for paying the City's annual debt service payments for all General Obligation Debt.
+As part of the City's municipal recovery plan, all debt service associated with new debt issuance has been eliminated for FY2019 - FY2023 as the City will embark upon a Pay-Go Capital Expenditure model.
+It is assumed that the City will manage its CIP to meet basic City infrastructure on a Pay-Go basis for FY2019 - FY2023.